oasis-roles/satellite/README.md

    - [To Create an activation key on access.redhat.com](https://access.redhat.com/articles/1378093)
 3. `RHN_ORG`: Orgization ID from access.redhat.com
    - [How to look up organization id on Red Hat's Customer Portal](https://access.redhat.com/articles/3047431)
-4. `RHN_CONNECT={connected,disconnect, or master}`: Used to set the method of the satellite installation
+4. `RHN_CONNECT: {connected,disconnect, or master}`: Used to set the method of the satellite installation
    - connected option is system is register to Red Hat's CDN and has access to the internet
    - disconnect optinon is when the system does not have access to the internet
    - master option is the same has connected but exports the rpm content for a disconnected satellite